 Ms. Juarez also provides legal skills to the corporate and investments communities that do business with tribes by providing an experienced, knowledgeable and stable platform to support successful tribal economic development.

-In 2009 and 2010, Ms. Juarez was named to Super Lawyers by Washington Law & Politics magazine.
+In 2009 and 2010, Ms. Juarez was named to Super Lawyers by Super Lawyers magazine.
 She was also named one of the "Top Lawyers" of 2007 by Seattle Magazine, and in June 2007 she was honored with the "Enduring Spirit Award" by the Native Action Network for her lifetime achievements in bettering Native American communities.
-In 2012, Ms. Juarez was selected by her peers for inclusion in The Best Lawyers in America® in the area of Native American Law.
+Each year since 2012, Ms. Juarez has been selected by her peers for inclusion in The Best Lawyers in America® in the area of Native American Law.
 Ms. Juarez was also awarded the Alumni Service Award by the Seattle University School of Law Alumni Association in 2013.
 She is an enrolled member of the Blackfeet Nation and lives in Seattle with her two daughters Raven and Memphis.

 - Former King County Superior Court Judge; Judicial experience, presiding over civil and felony criminal cases at trial level, general jurisdiction court.
 Served on Rules Committee, Appellate Committee, and Community Relations/Access to Justice Committee.